ev3dev/ev3dev.github.io/news/_posts/2016-02-07-evb-ev3dev-lang-java-release-0.2.0.md

 ---
 author: "@jabrena"
-title: "Announcing EV3Dev lang Java v0.2.0"
+title: "Announcing ev3dev-lang-java v0.2.0"
 ---

-If you like Linux features from EV3Dev and you enjoy with Java, this library is the solution to develop Java software for robots on EV3Dev.
-[EV3Dev-lang-java](https://jabrena.github.io/ev3dev-lang-java/#/) is a Java library designed to interact with the hardware managed by EV3Dev using the LeJOS way.
+If you like [Linux](https://www.linux.com/) features from ev3dev and you enjoy with [Java](http://www.java.com/), this library is the solution to develop Java software for robots on ev3dev. [ev3dev-lang-java](https://jabrena.github.io/ev3dev-lang-java/#/) is a Java library designed to interact with the hardware managed by ev3dev using the LeJOS way.

-**What features are included in last release?**
+##What features are included in last release?

-Current version includes this features:
+Current version includes these features:

 * Regulated Motor Support
 * Unregulated Motor Support